AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

     * Oak Query Statistics
     * IndexStats

-1. Click each of the MBeans to get the performance statistics.
-Create a screenshot or note them down in case submission to support is required.
+1. Click each of the MBeans so you can get performance statistics.
+Create a screenshot or note them down in case a support submission is necessary.

 You can also get the JSON variant of these statistics at the following URLs: